 Photographers talk about light.
 A lot.
 In fact, we talk about it ALL.THE.TIME.
 But we hash out the nuances of it for a very good reason…it is the heart of photography and affects our pictures in so many different ways.

 Two common terms you’ll hear associated with photography are soft and hard light.
 But what do those two terms mean?

 When it comes to lighting a scene in photography, most of the time we’re actually talking about the shadows!
-The well-lit, properly exposed parts of an image don’t actually change between hard and soft lighting.
+The well-lit, properly exposed parts of an image don’t actually change between hard light and soft light.
 What does change is the quality of the shadows and the transition between bright and dark.

 As you examine an image that appeals to you, don’t focus so much on the bright areas.
 Instead, pay attention to the shadows.
 How distinct are the shadows?
 Do they taper gradually from bright to dark or is the transition more abrupt?
 Do the shadows have tonality or are they simply all black?